calibr/ms-receipt-validator/readme.md

 # Error handling

-`Validator#validate` method throws an exception if an error occurs.
+`Validator#load` method throws an exception if an error occurs.
 Possible exceptions:

 - `Calibr\MSReceiptValidator\FailFetchPublicKeyException` - Microsoft server didn't respond or respond with an error, see details in the exception message
 - `Calibr\MSReceiptValidator\MalformedReceiptException` - Receipt is invalid, see details in the exception message